jmhutchison/QGIS-Training-Manual/qgis_plugins/plugin_examples.rst

   .. image:: ../_static/qgis_plugins/017.png
      :align: center

+You can now enter a name for the forest.
 You can save your changes to the original source data, too.
 This makes the changes available internationally on the OSM server.

 * Click the :guilabel:`Upload OSM data` button: